The Norwegian Pension System – What You Need to Know

 Private Savings – Your Opportunity to Increase Your Pension

-Although the National Insurance Scheme and occupational pension provide a solid foundation, some choose to save extra for their pension on their own.
+Although the National Insurance Scheme and occupational pension provide you with a solid foundation, you may also choose to save extra for the pension on your own.
 This can be done through individual pension agreements (IPA), individual pension savings (IPS), or other forms of long-term savings.

 Pension and Taxes